Contents

 Yes.
 Click the Settings (⚙️) icon in the left menu to adjust the 'Broadcast quality' to choose between 1080p and 720p.
 The Studio's default streaming quality is 1080p.
 A lower broadcast quality can help ensure a consistent and inclusive experience for speakers and attendees alike across all devices, locations, and connection speeds.

-Can I stream a session to my event and another site (YouTube, Twitch, etc.) at the same time?
+Can I stream Webex Events Production Studio to my Event App and another site (YouTube, Twitch, etc.) at the same time?

 With Webex Events Production Studio, no. With the Webex Events RTMP player, yes!

 Yes!
-Simply click the Audience tab, then the Q&A tab or the Polling.
+Simply click the Audience tab, then the Q&A tab or the Polling tab.
 Click an item to show it in the live stream.

 Can I remove unwanted messages from the live stream chat?

 You can only remove chat messages from a live stream by blocking the user who posted the message.
-We only recommend this under severe circumstances because it completely removes the attendee from your Event App or Community.
+We only recommend this under severe circumstances because it completely removes the attendee from your Event App and cancels their Registration order if they registered through Webex Events.

 Can I show PowerPoint presentations in the Studio?